halcyonnouveau/soppo/docs/DESIGN.md

 This allows Soppo projects to depend on generated Go from other Soppo projects while preserving nil safety guarantees.

+> [!IMPORTANT]
-**Note**: You cannot import external Soppo source directly.
+> You cannot import external Soppo source directly.
 To use an external Soppo library, import its generated Go code as a regular Go import.